emoya620/number-match/README.md

 # number-match (WIP)
  A simple game where you need to quickly identify the number of objects in an image.
-Built using HTML, CSS, and JavaScript
+This project is built with HTML, CSS, and JavaScript.

 ## How to Play
 - You will be shown a random image with multiple objects and given a text prompt that states how many items are in the current image.